1TSHARUKA/Emotive_Rhetoric_Replication/README.md

 <h2 id="contributors">Contributors</h2>

 <p>
-This replication study was conducted as part of the Replication Exercise 2 for PPOL 6801 - Text as Data (Spring 2025) at
+This replication study was completed as part of the Replication Exercise 2 for the course PPOL 6801 - Text as Data (Spring 2025) at
 <a href="https://mccourt.georgetown.edu/">Georgetown University, McCourt School of Public Policy</a>.
 </p>

-We thank the original authors for making their data and code publicly available, and Professor Nejla Asimovic for guidance on this replication exercise.
+We gratefully acknowledge the original authors for publicly sharing their data and code, which made this replication possible.
+We also appreciate Professor Nejla Asimovic for her invaluable guidance and support throughout the project.

 <ul>
   <li><strong>Amber Ni</strong> - <a href="mailto:xn8@georgetown.edu">xn8@georgetown.edu</a></li>